 We provide six distinct certification pathways for you to become a teacher in Texas.

 What Makes Our Programs Unique?

-Our five distinct certification pathways accommodate different subject areas, grade levels, schedules, and requirements.
+Our six distinct certification pathways accommodate different subject areas, grade levels, schedules, and requirements.

 Our training curriculum is designed to ensure your success as a teacher.

 You will receive structured and sustained support throughout your first year of teaching.

 Our programs are offered on evening and weekends in a blended (online and face-to-face) format to accommodate your busy life and your preferred style of learning.

 Our 17-month teacher certification programs provide professionals from different fields with an alternative to the traditional university route to certification.
 Future teachers will receive seven months of training prior to entering the classroom and beginning their 10-month internship year.
 During those seven months of pre-service training, future teachers will receive content preparation to pass the required state content exams, two weeks of field experience in a classroom, and preparation for securing a teaching position.

 Our Elementary certification program prepares participants to teach Early Childhood (EC) through 6th grades.